LBHackney-IT/maintain-my-home/README.md

   pages will return a message prompting users to call the Repairs Contact Centre.
 This is to be used when Hackney back-end systems are unavailable.

 ## TODO:
+* How to run the test suite
 * Ruby version

-* System dependencies

 * Database creation

 * Database initialization

-* How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)